jtgsystems/free-sitemap-generator/README.md

 ## 🤝 Contributing

 Contributions to improve the Site Map Generator are welcome!
 Please feel free to submit pull requests or create issues for bugs and feature requests.

+Before contributing, please read our [Contributing Guidelines](CONTRIBUTING.md) for details on our code of conduct and the process for submitting pull requests.

 ## 📄 License